 Stock Appreciation Rights.
 Our 2013 Equity Incentive Plan authorizes the grant of stock appreciation rights.
 A stock appreciation right provides the recipient with the right to receive, upon exercise of the stock appreciation right, cash, shares of our common stock or a combination of the two.
 The amount that the recipient will receive upon exercise of the stock appreciation right generally will equal the excess of the fair market value of the shares of our common stock on the date of exercise over the shares' fair market value on the date of grant (the initial value).
 Stock appreciation rights will become exercisable in accordance with terms determined by the Compensation Committee.
 Stock appreciation rights may be granted in tandem with an option grant or as independent grants.
-The term of a stock appreciation right cannot exceed ten years from the date of grant or five years in the case of a stock appreciation right granted in tandem with an incentive stock option awarded to a "ten percent stockholder."
+The term of a stock appreciation right cannot exceed ten years from the date of grant.
 Except for adjustments to equitably reflect stock splits, stock dividends or similar events, the exercise price of an outstanding stock appreciation right may not be reduced without the approval of stockholders.
 In addition, no payment may be made in cancellation of an stock appreciation right without the approval of stockholders, if on the cancellation date, the initial value exceeds the fair market price.